frenz659/25days-javaScript-challenge/Day 6 - Age Calculator/README.md

 🤝 Contributing

 Contributions are welcome!
 Follow these steps to contribute:

 ## Fork the repository

 Create a branch: git checkout -b feature-name
 Commit your changes: git commit -m 'Add feature'
 Push to the branch: git push origin feature-name
 Open a pull request

 ## 📄 License

 This project is licensed under the MIT License.

+## Credits ❤️

+This project was created with ❤️ as a part my of coding journey.